 Steer clear of caffeine and alcohol.
 Those dry out not only your mouth but the entire body.
 Buy alcohol-free mouthwash, too.

 Use a humidifier at night.
-The more moisture in the air, the more can enter your body.
-It will help hydrate your air tracts gently as well.
+The more moisture in the air, the more it can enter your body.
+It will also help gently hydrate your airways.

 Avoid tobacco at all costs.
 It dries out your mouth and irritates soft tissues.